oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 Parameters:

 - `params`:
-  - `appName` or `appsNames` - The name of the B2B app or an array of app names to generate tokens for.
+  - `app` or `apps` - The name of the B2B app or an array of app names to generate tokens for.

 Returns: